 - Managing acquisition (replenishment)

-Two-bin order point is actually a primitive form of Kanban (a common inventory control technique that uses physical tags or containers to trigger replenishment).
-Order point can also be computerized and is embedded in many inventory management software products.
+The two-bin order point is actually a primitive form of Kanban (a common inventory control technique that uses physical tags or containers to trigger replenishment).
+The order point can also be computerized and is embedded in many inventory management software products.

 Inventory management benefits

 Fundamental requirements for having the inventory you need to satisfy customers and avoid disruption caused by shortages, it is always necessary to know how much inventory you have and also managing replenishment.
 Without good information and controls, you will likely have more inventory than you really need and still suffer from unnecessary shortages.
 Good inventory management pays off in higher customer service and satisfaction, lower overall inventory investment, fewer backorders, and lost business, reduced disruption, and lower cost of expediting.